NREL/reV/README.rst

     1) ``pip install NREL-reV`` or
     2) ``conda install nrel-rev --channel=nrel``

-       - NOTE: If you conda install and want to you HSDS you'll also need to install h5pyd manually: ``pip install h5pyd``
+       - NOTE: If you install using conda and want to use `HSDS <https://github.com/NREL/hsds-examples>`_ you will also need to install h5pyd manually: ``pip install h5pyd``

 Option 2: Clone repo (recommended for developers)
 -------------------------------------------------